Oops and Daisies

 Be patient with renovations

 Order times, and permit times, can vary like crazy, so you’ll spend a lot of time waiting.
-Sure you can place an Amazon Prime order and get some hardware and such in two days, but things like cabinets often take a solid 4 weeks, if not longer.
-Flooring too requires measurements, then demo of the old floor, and then you have to cross your fingers there’s no issues with the subfloor.
+Sure, you can place an Amazon Prime order and get some hardware and such in two days, but things like cabinets often take a solid 4 weeks, if not longer.
+Flooring also requires measurements, then demo of the old floor, and then you have to cross your fingers there’s no issues with the subfloor.
 (If you guessed we had flooring issues, you’d be right.
 Our flooring project that was supposed to take a week, at most, turned into nearly two months).

 There will be unforeseen costs

-Speaking of… due to the flooring issues, we had more costs, which ate up a bigger chunk of our budget.
+Speaking of, due to the flooring issues, we had more expenses, which ate up a bigger chunk of our budget.
 So when you’re looking at your renovation budget, overbudget EVERYTHING.
 I kept track of all our costs using Google Sheets.
 I put the estimate cost in one column, the actual cost (when we paid) in another.
 This way I could see where our money was going, and if anything was overbudget I could adjust some of the other items if need be.

 Another angle of the renovated kitchen.